JetBrains Fleet 1.48 Help

 Work with code

-With the Smart Mode JetBrains Fleet turns into a polyglot IDE.
-For working with code, see the following tutorials covering the supported languages:
+With Smart Mode enabled, JetBrains Fleet becomes a polyglot code editor.
+To get started, refer to the following tutorials for working with supported languages: